AndyObtiva/abstract_feature_branch/README.md

 >                      # perform alternate logic
 >                    }

+Note that feature_branch executes the false branch if the feature is non-existent.

 - Imperatively check if a feature is enabled or not:

 >     if feature_enabled?(:feature1)